 The map $\tilde{\Phi}^{-L_1}_{H,L_2}$ is a homotopy equivalence between these two complexes, which is $\bF[\scU_2,\scV_2]$-equivariant, and sends $\scV_1$ to $\scU_1$.
 We perform the following changes of basis:

-We may view each of the above complexes as the knot Floer complex for an unknot, with an extra free-basepoint.
-In the following we write $\gr_{\ws}$ for the grading induced by the complete collection of basepoints consisting of the $\ws$-type link basepoints (i.e. the ones where the unknot intersects the Heegaard surface negatively), and all the free-basepoints.
-We write $\gr_{\zs}$ for the grading induced by the complete collection consisting of the $\zs$-type basepoints and the free-basepoints.
+We may view each of the above complexes as the knot Floer complex for an unknot, with an extra free basepoint.
+In the following we write $\gr_{\ws}$ for the grading induced by the complete collection of basepoints consisting of the $\ws$-type link basepoints (i.e. the ones where the unknot intersects the Heegaard surface negatively), and all the free basepoints.
+We write $\gr_{\zs}$ for the grading induced by the complete collection consisting of the $\zs$-type basepoints and the free basepoints.
 We may easily compute the $(\gr_{\ws},\gr_{\zs})$-gradings of the all of the quotiented complexes, viewed in this manner:

 The homotopy equivalence $\tilde{\Phi}^{-L_1}_{H,L_2}$ is grading preserving with respect to the above gradings, since it is the map for changing Heegaard diagrams.
 It is straightforward to see from Equation~\eqref{eq:C^1*-basis-change} that there is a unique choice of non-zero chain map from $\cC/(\scU_1-1)$ to $\cC/(\scV_1-1)$ which is $(\gr_{\ws},\gr_{\zs})$-grading preserving, is $\bF[\scU_2,\scV_2]$-equivariant, and sends $\scV_1$ to $\scU_1$.
 (Note here we are using the $(\gr_{\ws},\gr_{\zs})$-bigrading obtained by viewing $\cC/(\scU_1-1)$ and $\cC/(\scV_1-1)$ as the complex of an unknot, shown above; we are not using the gradings naively inherited from the Hopf link).
 This map is the homotopy equivalence $\tilde{\Phi}_{H,L_2}^{-L_1}$ in the map in the statement.
 By a symmetric argument, one obtains the formula for $\tilde{\Phi}^{-L_2}_{H,L_1}$ in the statement.